Last Updated on September 3, 2021

 Millet

-Rich in iron and magnesium, here I come with yet another superfood.
-Worldwide, millet is an extremely popular grain – and completely gluten-free.
-It’s easy to digest and incredibly versatile – you really can add millet to just about anything.
+Rich in iron and magnesium, millet is an extremely popular seed – and completely gluten-free.
+It’s easy to digest and incredibly versatile.

 Read more about: Does Indian Food Have Gluten?